Loans from the Munch collection

 Requests for the loan of artworks must be made in writing via the postal service and addressed to the Museum's director.
 Requests must be sent at the latest 12 months before a planned exhibition opening.
 For more extensive loans the minimum deadline is 24 months before an exhibition opening.
 If the exhibition will be shown in more than one venue, this must be stated in the application.

-Due to relocation to our new museum building the we will regrettably not be able to process any loan requests until February 2021.
+Due to relocation to our new museum building, the Munch Museum will regrettably not be able to process any loan requests until August 2021.

 In order to enable us to evaluate your application, it must contain the following documents: